its-noor/its-noor/README.md

 ## About Me

 I'm a passionate Computer Science student at the University of North Florida, expected to graduate with a Bachelor of Science degree in fall 2025.
-I previously earned my Associate's degree in Computer Science from Florida State College at Jacksonville in May 2023.
+I previously earned my Associate's degree in Art from Florida State College at Jacksonville in May 2023.

 ##  Work Experience